Elena-207/Elena-207/README.md

 **`Full Stack Web Development`**

-*I’m currently learning 🌱 Full Stack Web Development💻
+*🌱 Full Stack Web Development 💻

 <!---
 elenakovacs/elenakovacs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.